pantrypoints/sp/content/en/research/countries/china/xi/chapter-09f.md

 Law is the most important instrument of governance, and the rule of law is the basic way to govern a country.
-In the face of the new requirements for the development of the cause of the party and the country in the new era, the Communist Party of China has incorporated the comprehensive rule of law into the "four comprehensive" strategic layout.
+In the face of the new requirements for the development of the cause of the party and the country in the new era, the CCP has incorporated the comprehensive rule of law into the "four comprehensive" strategic layout.
 The 19th National Congress of the Communist Party of China proposed that governing the country according to law is the basic way for the party to lead the people to govern the country, and endowed the rule of law with a basic and strategic